mmbman/Katagiri/1979-08-01-Diamond-Sutra-Emptiness.md

 > The Lord asked: What do you think, Subhuti, is there any dharma which the Tathagata has fully known as "the utmost, right and perfect enlightenment," or is there any dharma which the Tathagata has demonstrated?
 Subhuti replied: No, not as I understand what the Lord has said.
 And why?
 This dharma which the Tathagata has fully known or demonstrated – it cannot be grasped, it cannot be talked about, it is neither a dharma nor a no-dharma.
 And why?
 Because an Absolute exalts the Holy Persons.

-> (This is from "Buddhist Wisdom: The Diamond Sutra and the Heart Sutra" by Edward Conze, pp. 30, immediately following the passage quoted in the previous talk.
-Technically, it seems to be *section* 7, not chapter 7.)
+> (From "Buddhist Wisdom: The Diamond Sutra and the Heart Sutra" by Edward Conze, pp. 30, immediately following the passage quoted in the previous talk.)

 In this chapter 7, there are two questions: What is Buddha?
 The second question is, what are dharmas taught (or preached) by Buddha, Tathagata?